 The objectives and overarching actions of the Heritage Strategy can be applied directly to Tendring's historic environment to utilise the strategy on a local level.
-This case study focusses on Harwich's historic core to create an action plan which is tailored to enhance, promote and celebrate the unique heritage of the area.
-This section demonstrates how objectives can be applied to the historic environment in a methodology which can be replicated throughout Tendring.
+This case study focusses on Harwich's historic core to create an example action plan which is tailored to enhance, promote and celebrate the unique heritage of the area.
+This section demonstrates how objectives can be applied to the historic environment in a methodology which has potential to be replicated throughout Tendring.